Wedvich/knockout.tablesort/README.md

 ## Knockout.Tablesort

-This is a Knockout extender with utilities meant for sorting tables that are bound to Knockout observable arrays.
+This is a [Knockout.js](http://knockoutjs.com/ "Knockout") extender with utilities for sorting tables that are bound to Knockout observable arrays.
 It works by extending an observable array with a computed observable that does the sorting, and an observable object containing the current sort options.
 It then binds a click handler to the header row.

 The setup needed to make this work is:
-  - A reference to the table element that's bound to the observable array when the extender is instantiated
+  - A reference to the table element that's bound to the observable array when the extender is applied.
   - A "data-sort-property" attribute on the <th> tags for sortable columns, with the path to the property that will be used for sorting.
 Columns without this property will not be sorted.